Quick Start with gr.Interface

 1 | gr.on(triggers=[name.submit, greet_btn.click], fn=greet, inputs=name, outputs=output).then(clear_name, outputs=[name]) |

-You may use .then(clear_name, outputs=[name])
+You may use .then(clear_name, outputs=[name]) to call a

 second function after 'greet' has been triggered.
 Here,

-means that the return value will update the
+outputs=[name] means that the return value will update the

 "name" input box.
-The .then()
+The .then() operation can actually be

-written inside greet
+written inside greet, making greet look

 cleaner, but it is not mandatory.